The crisis in Europe

 In Afghanistan: The IRC has worked inside Afghanistan for nearly three decades and currently reaches over 4 million people in more than 4,000 communities, focusing on community-driven reconstruction projects and education.
 We also provide emergency relief to people who have been forced to flee their homes by violence.

-In Europe: The IRC was one of the first aid organisations to assist the thousands of refugees arriving each day on the Greek island, Lesbos.
-IRC aid workers continue to work around the clock in refugee sites and community centres in Greece and in Serbia to provide essential services, including clean water and sanitation, to families living in terrible conditions.
-And we are helping new arrivals navigate the confusing transit process and understand their legal rights and navigate the asylum process.
+In Europe: The IRC was one of the first aid organisations to assist the thousands of refugees who were arriving each day on the Greek island Lesbos.
+IRC aid workers continue to work around the clock in refugee sites and community centres in Greece and in Serbia to provide refugees with essential services, including clean water and sanitation, psychosocial and mental health support, and financial assistance.
+We are also helping people seeking asylum understand their legal rights and navigate the asylum process.
 Across Europe, the IRC works to create policy change and to ensure that governments and institutions are responding effectively to refugee crises.

 In the United States: The IRC has 29 offices across the country and has resettled 270 of the 1,541 Syrian refugees who have been accepted into the U.S. We provide immediate aid to refugees, including food and shelter, as well as access to the tools of self-reliance: housing, job placement and employment skills, clothing, medical attention, education, English-language classes and community orientation.
 We're also calling for U.S. leaders to do more, and accept 100,000 Syrian refugees by the end of 2016.